hammad93/hurricane-deploy/README.md

 learning and deep learning methods

 # Quickstart

-  - A **authentication.json** is required for authentication of cloud storage to download the artificial intelligence Tensorflow models.
   - A **credentials.csv** is required for authentication of the SMTP server to send emails.
 This is stored in a secret gist.

 1. Navigate to the `docker` directory in this repository